hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 Okay, let's try to break this down a bit:
 - [x] Try to find some better data on 'stack' and 'reach' for hybrid geometries, as the only example I've found that lists these quantities is giving me very strange numbers - reach values around 600mm rather than the 380mm-ish which is predicted by Jamie's report and by comparing the proportions to road bikes.
 In theory I could just use the road bike data, but this is not going to be a lightweight or high performance machine, so it needs to have a fairly upright riding position to be accessible as a commuter type bike.
 - [x] Use hybrid geometry data to fill in stack and reach requirement ranges
 - [x] Use hybrid geometry data to define a preliminary geometry for force calculation purposes.
 As the size of bike chosen is fairly arbitrary, choose one which would fit me.
-Record and diagram this somehow.
+- [ ] Record and diagram this somehow.
+Simplify if necessary.
 - [ ] Resaerch standards, test procedures, and safety factors for commercial bikes.
 To find out:
   - [ ] Weight of 'test rider'
   - [ ] Which tests does it need to pass?
 Static load, definitely.
 Shock load?
 Drop test?
 How high?
 How heavy?
 Resonant vibrations?
 (Probably not, at least not now, as that would require actual FEA on a computer and that's a but too in depth at this stage, but still should be noted for later.)
 Fatigue strength?
 How many cycles?
 10,000?
 Should I model it with all the force on the bottom bracket or the seat?
 Both at once?
 Both, one at a time?
 Assuming that the 'test weight' is much higher than an average rider's weight, what safety factor should I use for the test weight?